Ohjeah/pip-validate/README.md

 ### Usage

-`pip-validate --file pip_validate.py --reg requirements.txt`
+`pip-validate --file pip_validate.py --req requirements.txt`

 You can either use `--file` to check a single file or `--dir` to check a module.